dstackai/dstack/docs/concepts/index.md

 `dstack` allows YAML-defined ML workflows to be run locally or remotely in any configured cloud accounts via CLI.

-Workflows can be scripts for data preparation or model training, web apps like Streamlit or Gradio, or development environments like JupyterLab or VS Code.

-!!! info "NOTE:"
-    When running a workflow remotely (e.g. in a configured cloud account), `dstack` automatically creates and destroys instances based on resource requirements and cost strategy, such as using spot instances.

 ## Remotes

 By default, workflows run locally.
 To run workflows remotely, you need to first configure a remote using the `dstack